RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 ### We want our students to feel:
 * socially comfortable
 * technically capable
-* like you know what's going on (even if you don't feel like you do).
+* like you are approachable and can help solve their problems

 # Discussion: Social Comfort

 #### Imagine:
-* You're in a group of strangers
-* You're trying to do something that sounds really difficult
+* You're trying to do something difficult
+* You're in a group of strangers, many of whom know how to do it better than you
-* You've tried some coding tutorials online but got lost / bored / confused.
+* You've tried before but got lost or bored or confused
+* You don't feel like you can articulate your thoughts and questions
+* You don't know the right names for anything

+#### When was the last time you felt this way?

 #### How can we help make this easier?
 #### How can you help people feel socially comfortable?